Ushoshi-cloud/Sales-Power-BI-Dashboard/README.md

 Tools & Technologies Used
 •	Power BI: For data visualization and interactive dashboards.
-•	SQL: Data extraction and transformation.
-•	Excel: Data preprocessing and calculations.

 Future Improvements
 •	Adding predictive analytics for forecasting future sales.